LeaderNess · IFS Inner Work

 Defensive Blocker • Vigilance

-Core wound: unpredictability was terrifying — structure is the only safe autonomy
+What drives it: unpredictability was terrifying — structure is the only safe autonomy

 “I need everything to be in order before I can feel okay.
 Chaos is unbearable.”